 2. Join the Community

 Jumping online one day and reaching out to influencers isn’t the most strategic way to get started.
-Try joining their community, becoming a part of LinkedIn groups they’re in, participating in the Twitter chats they frequent, and following the people they follow.
-When you start from the bottom you can help establish your brand as trustworthy.
+Try joining their community, becoming a part of the LinkedIn groups they’re in, participating in the Twitter chats they frequent, and following the people they follow.
+When you start from the bottom, you can help establish your brand as trustworthy.

 3. Look for Industry Expertise

 B2B influencer marketing can be much different from B2C.
 If you’re envisioning the Kardashians endorsing a product on their Instagram, you’re thinking of B2C influencer marketing.
 In B2B, influencers are sharing expertise and advice, not products.
 In other words, you need to connect with influencers who have a solid reputation in the B2B world.